 The right way to react on negative feedback is not to take it personally, but rather treat it as a support ticket.
 Keep calm – it is impossible to satisfy everyone, so the best you can do is to prevent getting negative ratings and encourage more positive ones.

-Think of the benefits that an effective strategy of managing user reviews can bring you:
+Think of the benefits that an effective strategy of managing reviews can bring you:

-A good moment to start thinking about getting user reviews is… yesterday.
-At the moment of launch of an app, you can already ask your beta-testers and friends to rate your app so you get a head start at launch.
-But you should never stop working on user ratings – moreover, because there are relatively easy ways to take care of it.
+A good moment to start thinking about getting reviews is… yesterday.
+At the moment of launch, you can already ask your beta-testers and friends to rate your app so you get a head start at launch.
+But you should never stop working on ratings – moreover, because there are relatively easy ways to take care of it.

 Here is how to do it.